VineGlobal/Super-Lightweight-eCommerce-Platform/README.md

 This e-commerce atform is unique in several ways.

 First, the e-commerce platform's backend data is managed 100% with Google Sheets.
-For example, the product catalog, category data, and multi-lingual labels are all maintained in Google Sheets.
+The product catalog, categories, and multi-lingual labels are all maintained in Google Sheets.
-Content and product catalog modifications are real-time.
+Content and product catalog modifications are published in real-time to the storefront.

 Secondly, storefront performance is very fast.